 - Most of the time, you feel sad and frustrated because you can’t be together with your partner.

-- You’ve wished to be together for so long, that now you’re tired of it.
+- You have wished to be together for so long, that now you’re tired of it.

 - You want to be together with your partner, but being away from your magic partner no longer works for you.

-- You’re tired of talking to your partner online without being able to hold them and talk to them face-to-face.
+- You are tired of talking to your partner online without being able to hold them and talk to them face-to-face.

-Now, let’s have a look at what you can do if you find yourself losing interest in your long-distance relationship.
+Now, lets take a look at what you can do if you find yourself losing interest in your long-distance relationship.

-When you are away from your romantic partner, at some point, you may start growing apart.
+When you are away from your romantic partner, there is a good chance you may start growing apart.

-Couples living together, share many of the same experiences.
-In the long-distance relationship, you have different experiences.
 Every experience changes you as a person.
-So, when you’re away from your partner for a long time, the two of you become different people to the ones who started the relationship.
+So, when you are away from your partner for a long time, you become different people to who you were at the start of your relationship.

 After a few months apart, you may lose feelings for your partner or develop new romantic feelings for someone else.